-However, if you did not read it, well I don’t know what to tell you.
-I’m just going to go over quickly what I thought of it and maybe if you read between the lines you can catch what he was saying.
+However, if you did not read it, well you can read this post instead.
+I’m just going to go over quickly what I thought of it.
+Maybe if you read between the lines you can catch what the author was saying.

-1) Buy PLR products and resell those to customers.
+1) Buy PLR products and resell those (as is) to customers (end users).